MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-record-call.md

 2. You'll see a message that lets you know that you're giving consent for the meeting to be recorded.
 Select **Dismiss**.

-    The **Start Recording** button becomes a **Stop Recording** button.
-You'll see a persistent recording indication at the bottom left of the video card.
-The persistent recording indication will be visible even if you do another action such as opening a guide or file, so you can always verify whether a recording is ongoing.
+    At the bottom left of the video card, you'll see an indicator to let you know that you're recording.
+This indicator remains visible even if you do another action such as opening a guide or file, so you always know whether a recording is ongoing.

     ![Screenshot with yellow arrow highlighting the persistent recording indicator.](media/calling-persistent-recording-indicator.JPG)